-4. After you have recorded one minute of data, let the STP cool to about 5° C. Remove the test tube from the ice bath and add a small seed crystal of STP.
+4. After you have recorded one minute of data, let the STP cool to about 5° C. To reach 5 °C, you may need to pour some water out and add more ice.
+Remove the test tube from the ice bath and add a small seed crystal of STP.
 Observe the formation of crystals and watch the temperature increase carefully.
 Record the initial temperature and the maximum temperature -- the maximum should occur just as all of the STP has crystallized.
-The total temperature change ΔT is just the difference between these two temperatures.
+The total temperature change $\Delta T$ is just the difference between these two temperatures.

 5. Plot your measured temperatures for the cooling of liquid STP on a semi-log plot.
 Ideally, they should give a straight line in accord with Newton's Law of Cooling.
-From the slope of the line calculate the specific heat of STP using Equation (5).
+From the time for the temperature to drop by a factor of 10 calculate the specific heat of STP using Equation (5).

-6. From the measured rise in temperature during crystallization ΔT , calculate the latent heat L using Equation (6).
+6. From the measured rise in temperature during crystallization $\Delta T$ , calculate the latent heat L using Equation (6).